-• CFLP.
+- CFLP.
 An efficient algorithm for the CFLP is needed to solve the Lagrangian subproblems arising from the facility location and forward-backward facility location relaxations.
 For the column generation method to converge, an exact algorithm should be used, but it could be stopped before optimality is achieved provided it delivers at least one feasible solution (see Section 4.1).
-Several algorithms for the

-CFLP have been proposed in the literature (see [16] and the references therein).
-Given the relatively small size of the instances we have to solve (there are O(10) facilities and O(100) customers for each CFLP when the decomposition by nodes is applied on an MCND instance with O(100) arcs and O(100) commodities), a viable alternative is to use a state-of-the-art MIP solver.
-In our experiments, we choose this option and use CPLEX.
+Several algorithms for the CFLP have been proposed in the literature (see (Fischetti et al., 2016) and the references therein).
+Given the relatively small size of the instances we have to solve (there are O(10) facilities and O(100) customers for each CFLP when the decomposition by nodes is applied on an MCND instance with O(100) arcs and O(100)commodities), a viable alternative is to use a state-of-the-art MIP solver.
+In our experiments, we choose this option and use CPLEX. - MSNF.

-- MSNF.
 An exact algorithm for the MSNF is required to ensure convergence of the column generation method applied to the multicommodity single-node flow relaxation.
 We are not aware of any existing specialized algorithms for this problem, hence we use the state-of-the-art MIP solver CPLEX, which could be stopped before optimality is achieved (see Section 4.1). - MMCF.
 The slope scaling heuristic described in Section 4.2 solves a linear MMCF at each iteration.
-Although there are several specialized decomposition methods for this problem (see [3] and the references therein), the MMCF instances derived from our benchmark are relatively easy to solve for general-purpose state-of-the-art LP solvers, so we use CPLEX in our experiments. - MCND.
-We assume the availability of an algorithm to solve small- to medium-scale instances of the MCND derived from any large-scale instance by fixing the values of some design variables.
+Although there are several specialized decomposition methods for this problem (see (Babonneau et al., 2006) and the references therein), the MMCF instances derived from our benchmark are relatively easy to solve for general-purpose state-of-the-art LP solvers, so we use CPLEX in our experiments. - MCND.
+We assume the availability of an algorithm to solve small- to mediumscale instances of the MCND derived from any large-scale instance by fixing the values of some design variables.
 Such an algorithm is typically used as a heuristic by limiting the computational effort.
 We assume it is easy to provide as input to this algorithm a feasible solution, along with upper and lower bounds on the optimal value of the original, large-scale, instance.
 In our experiments, we give the MIP model to CPLEX to ease the implementation.
 Other viable alternatives would be the exact methods described in Section 2.

-The Lagrangian matheuristic consists of four main steps:
+The Lagrangian matheuristic consists of four main steps (see Section 5 for the time limits for each step used in our experiments):

-- 1. Solving the unrestricted MCND.
-The original problem is solved for a limited time (using CPLEX for 30 minutes in our experiments) in order to find an initial feasible solution and to put aside the instances for which the optimal solutions are already found at this step. - 2.
-Solving the Lagrangian dual.
+1. Solving the unrestricted MCND.
+The original problem is solved for a limited time using CPLEX in order to find an initial feasible solution and to put aside the instances for which the optimal solutions are already found at this step.

+- 2. Solving the Lagrangian dual.
 During this step, the column generation method is used to find lower bounds, while the slope scaling procedure is called on a regular basis to compute upper bounds (see Section 4.3 for details).
 The slope scaling heuristic receives as input the candidate design solutions computed by the column generation procedure.
-The slope scaling heuristic is also enhanced with intensification and diversification procedures (see Section 4.4).

-- 3. Solving restricted MCNDs.
-Several restricted restricted MCNDs are solved to improve the upper bound.
+The slope scaling heuristic is also enhanced with intensification and diversification procedures (see Section 4.4). - 3.
+Solving restricted MCNDs.
+Several restricted MCNDs are solved to improve the upper bound.
 A long-term memory of elite solutions, constantly updated during the calls to the slope scaling procedure, is used during this step, which can be seen as a form of intensification (see Section 4.4). - 4.
 Solving the bounded unrestricted MCND.
-The original problem is solved again for a limited time, by providing as input the best feasible solution identified so far, as well as the best upper and lower bounds on the objective value (in our experiments, we use CPLEX for a maximum of 4,200 seconds, but not exceeding 3 hours for all four steps).
+The original problem is solved again for a limited time, by providing as input the best feasible solution identified so far, as well as the best upper and lower bounds on the objective value.